Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Numerical Results

 \subsubsection{Evaluation datasets}

 The evaluations of the proposed scheduling policy and comparison benchmarks were based on two real-world datasets.
 We used data collected from the Adaptive Charging Network (ACN) dataset \cite{lee_acndata_2019}, which provides charging demand, demand arrival time, and the deadline for each charging session.
-The Pecan Street dataset\cite{pecanstreetdata} for houses in New York State was used in the evaluation.
+The evaluation also used the Pecan Street dataset~\cite{pecanstreetdata}, which provides rooftop solar generation and household electricity consumption data for houses in New York State.
 Both the reinforcement learning algorithm's training and performance testing were based on these datasets.